Mr-G254/Media-Player-Desktop-App/README.md

 - Plays audio and video
 - Playlist functionalities
 - Keyboard shortcuts when playing video
-'''Spacebar''' - play or pause video
+''' Spacebar ''' - play or pause video
-'''Right arrow''' - fast forward the video
+''' Right arrow ''' - fast forward the video
-'''Left arrow''' - rewind the video
+''' Left arrow ''' - rewind the video
 - Downloads audio and video from You Tube

 ## Installation